Thermic effect of food (TEF)

 Manipulating TEF is not a panacea.
 Obsessing over maximum protein can lead to serious problems.
 Here are three scenarios I've seen repeatedly:

-1. The Endurance Athlete (Marathoner, Triathlete): A client training for a marathon decides to increase protein to 3g/kg to "burn more fat."
+1. The Endurance Athlete (Marathoner, Triathlete): A client training for a marathon decides to increase protein to 3 g/kg to "burn more fat."
 The result?
-Chronic fatigue, heavy legs, and hitting the wall at the 25-kilometer mark.
+Chronic fatigue, heavy legs, and hitting the wall at the 25th kilometer.
 The reason: They displaced the critically important carbohydrates needed to fill glycogen stores.
 Their body lacks quick energy.
 Their performance drops by 15-20% in long runs.

-2. The "Clean Eaters" with Digestive Issues: Many bodybuilders in the final weeks before a competition eat only chicken breast, tuna, and protein powder.
+2. "Clean Eaters" with Digestive Issues: Many bodybuilders in the final weeks before a competition eat only chicken breast, tuna, and protein powder.
 Yes, TEF is sky-high, but at what cost?
 Bloating, gas, constipation, terrible discomfort.
 I've seen athletes unable to sleep due to stomach pain.
-The lack of fiber and variety destroys the gut microbiome.
+Lack of fiber and variety destroys the gut microbiome.

 • Increases the body's energy expenditure, contributing to a caloric deficit

-• Reduces net absorbed calories from food, especially from protein
+• Reduces net absorbed calories from food, especially from proteins

-• Helps maintain or increase lean muscle mass
+• Aids in maintaining or increasing lean muscle mass

 • Not a primary driver of weight loss, but a 'bonus' effect (5-10% of total expenditure)

-• Excessive boosting of TEF through extreme diets can lead to digestive issues and nutrient deficiencies
+• Excessively increasing TEF through extreme diets can lead to digestive problems and deficiencies in important nutrients

 • Requires careful diet planning to avoid displacing critically important macronutrients